kyleshevlin/blog/src/posts/published/state-machines-what-are-they/index.md

 A state machine, more specifically a _finite_ state machine, is an API that enumerates all the possible (and thus finite) states of a system.
 For each of these states, a set of `events` is enumerated which defines the possible transitions between states.
 A state machine can _only_ ever be in a single state at a time and is only transitioned to a new state by an event.

-By defining all the finite possibilities of our machine's states and events, we've actually created a graph data structure describing our system.
+By defining all the finite possibilities of our machine's states and events, we create a graph data structure describing our system.
 Each node represents a state, each edge a possible event from that state.
 There are a lot of cool things we can do with state machines because of this (like auto-generating visualizations of our system) that will be covered in future blog posts.

 ### A Simple Example